 - Gremlin’s Gameday: Breaking DynamoDB (We take our own medicine!)

-Distributed systems are inherently more complex than monolithic systems, and therefore it’s difficult to predict all the ways that they might fail.
+Distributed systems are inherently more complex than monolithic systems, so it’s hard to predict all the ways they might fail.
 The eight fallacies of distributed systems shared by Peter Deutsch and others at Sun Microsystems describe false assumptions that programmers new to distributed applications invariably make.

 Fallacies of Distributed Systems: